The 6th Annual Groundnut

 Delve into the deepest recesses of our shared humanity to remember an essential practice that reveals the connections between us and the other beings with whom we share this planet.
 We'll explore animal gaits and movement, learn some core practices, and begin to learn how to interpret the world through the senses of a tracker.
 Whether this is the beginning of your tracking journey or you are a life-long tracker, you're sure to come away with inspiration and insight!

-Fire by Friction - Kai Pratt
+Fire by Friction - Cameron Johnson

-Discover Fly Fishing - Ned Phillip Jones
+Discover Fly Fishing - Ned Phillips-Jones

-Wild Soda Making - Zoe Weizenbaum
+Cattail Berry Baskets - Zoe Weizenbaum

 Wild Edibles Walk - Felix Lufkin